cantel/faser-daq/scripts/RunControl/README.md

 Then go to the tab: "SSO Registration" to click on the left most button (view or regenerate secret).
 Finally, the credentials can be displayed by clicking on the "view" button.

-Then just replace the corresponding information in the files `keycloak.json` and `serverconfiguration.json` :

 ##### Keycloak.json
 - "resource": `<client_id>`